This article was originally printed in The New Hampshire but due to complaints, it was removed from the website.

 It’s all about perspective

-Public perspective is something that both Kira and Jordan struggle with, especially with their families.
+Public perspective is something that both Kira and Ashley struggle with, especially with their families.
 Kira’s family only recently found out about her work after the horrific experience with her uncle.

 “My parents were so shocked,” she said.
 “I tried to explain to them that it’s a nice place.”

 Ashley, on the other hand, says that while her family has to come to accept it, they’re not very open about it.
 She said that the main problem her parents have had with the whole situation is her drug use, which she started through influences at work.
 After spending this past spring break in rehab, Ashley is working on getting better and is trying to focus on the things that her parents do accept.

 “They appreciate my independence, but they still stereotype it,” she said.

 Stereotypes are something that both girls have had to deal with over the past couple of years.